centreon/centreon-documentation/versioned_docs/version-22.04/installation/web-and-post-installation.md

 To start the monitoring processes:

+1. If you installed your platform on Debian with a local database, go to **Configuration > Pollers > Broker configuration**, then in section **Output 1 - Unified SQL**, set the **DB Host** field to **127.0.0.1** instead of **localhost**).
-1. From your web interface, go to **Configuration > Pollers**.
+2. From your web interface, go to **Configuration > Pollers**.
-2. Select **Central** from the listing and click on **Export configuration**.
+3. Select **Central** from the listing and click on **Export configuration**.
-3. Check **Move Export Files** in addition to the default selection and click on **Export**.
+4. Check **Move Export Files** in addition to the default selection and click on **Export**.
-4. In your terminal, log on to the Central server.
+5. In your terminal, log on to the Central server.
-5. Start/restart collect processes:
+6. Start/restart collect processes:

     ```shell
     systemctl restart cbd centengine
     ```

-6. Restart the tasks manager:
+7. Restart the tasks manager:

     ```shell
     systemctl restart gorgoned
     ```

-7. Start the passive monitoring services:
+8. Start the passive monitoring services:

     ```shell
     systemctl start snmptrapd centreontrapd
     ```

-8. If you want to monitor this server, start the SNMP daemon:
+9. If you want to monitor this server, start the SNMP daemon:

     ```shell
     systemctl start snmpd